U.S. Coronavirus Restrictions Ease, as Cases Rise, Temperatures Warm -- Update

 Authorities across parts of continental Europe, Asia and the Middle East this weekend also allowed the resumption of some social and economic activities.

-On Sunday, Spain reported its lowest daily death toll in seven weeks of 164, a day after the government took a major step toward unwinding its harsh lockdown by allowing adults to exercise outdoors.
+On Sunday, Spain reported 164 deaths, its lowest daily death toll in seven weeks, a day after the government took a major step toward unwinding its harsh lockdown by allowing adults to exercise outdoors.
 The number of daily deaths has trended down since peaking at the beginning of April at 950.

 Some 23 million travelers in China were out and about at the start of a five-day holiday that runs through Tuesday, the country's Xinhua News Agency said, with attractions such as Beijing's Forbidden City partially reopened.